 I also add one additional and incredibly heretical ingredient in this she-crab soup to turn it yellow/orange – and while it’s never been used in this recipe, it should be and i’m shocked the locals never thought of it!
 I speak of nothing less than the mustard-based South Carolina BBQ sauce that – IMHO – adds a much-needed bit of spice and smokiness to break up the richness of the dish – you only need a touch of it.
 You can buy my preferred brand here.
 I also add an equally-heretical hint of Old Bay seasoning, feel free to omit it.

 Lastly, I also call for crab stock to really infuse the flavor throughout the she-crab soup – most recipes do not use it, but in my version it’s a necessity!
-I once again turn to the East for inspiration, in this case to a top-quality Japanese prepared and dried crab stock that you can buy here, if you prefer not to make your own.
+I turn to the French for inspiration here, in this case to a top-quality prepared crustacean stock base that you can buy here, if you prefer not to make your own.

 Citizens, she-crab soup is a rich and delicious dish that serves as a reminder of the powerful impact African-American chefs have had on our cooking – I hope you enjoy it as much as I do!
 Enjoy this with as an elegant opening course to pair with another South Carolina specialty, but this one from the Low Country – frogmore stew!